 - Diaper creams: Not all diaper creams are cloth diaper safe.
 Petroleum-based creams can cause repelling in cloth diapers, especially those made out of synthetic fibers.

-- Detergent buildup: If you don’t use enough water in your wash routine detergent buildup can happen over time.
-This can cause repelling and make your diapers leak (source).
+- Detergent buildup: If you don’t use enough water in your wash routine, detergent buildup can happen over time.
+This can cause repelling and make your diapers leak.

-- Not enough detergent: Without the adequate amount of detergent, your diapers may not get clean enough.
-This can cause bacteria to buildup and create the infamous barnyard smell.
+- Not enough detergent: Without an adequate amount of detergent, your diapers may not get clean enough.
+This can cause bacteria to build up and create the infamous barnyard smell.
 It can also lead to ammonia burns in your baby.

-While stripping should not be a part of your regular wash routine, if you’re experiencing any of these problems, a good strip is recommended.
+While stripping should not be a part of your regular wash routine, if you’re experiencing any of these problems, we recommend stripping your diapers.

 7. To Strip With RLR

-Agitate the diapers to mix up the solution and then leave them to soak overnight, or at least 6 hours.
+Agitate the diapers to mix up the solution, and then leave them to soak overnight or for at least six hours.

-When you’re done soaking, run the diapers through hot rinses with no detergent until most of the bubbles are gone — this may take several rinses.
+When the diapers are done soaking, drain the water and squeeze them dry.
+Run them through hot rinses in your washer with no detergent until most of the bubbles are gone — this may take several rinses.

 8. To Strip With GroVia Mighty Bubbles